35th Division (United Kingdom): To the Scheldt

 In the mid morning of 21 October the 41st Division passed through the positions of the 35th, and except for the 17th Royal Scots and 4th North Staffs. who remained in the line for a further day, the division was withdrawn to billets around Courtai.
-In the last advance of 20-21 October the division had lost 49 killed 200 wounded and 27 missing.
-The division returned to the line on the night of 26-27 October.
+In the last advance of 20–21 October the division had lost 49 killed 200 wounded and 27 missing.
+The division returned to the line on the night of 26–27 October.
 Relieving the 41st Division, which had advanced 5500 yd to the north bank of the Scheldt, the 35th was now facing north east across the Bossuit–Kortrijk Canal, it had recently had on its left flank.
 The division's line was a salient some 5100 yd long between Outrijve and Moen, extending forward to Avelgem, some 8 mi southeast from Zwevegem.
 The 30th Division was on the right, across the Scheldt and the 31st Division on the left.
 The Germans could observe movements of infantry and artillery from Mont de l'Enclus, and the division HQ and battalion HQ of 19th D.L.I. were shelled and the 106th brigade HQ was forced to move. an advance was ordered, with two phase lines, the first 4500 yd north east along the north bank of the Scheldt and the second 1500 yd further on.
 The 104th Brigade began the advance at 05:25 on 31 October with all three battalions 18th L.F. (left), 17th L.F. (centre) and 19th D.L.I. (right) each on a two company front, on reaching the first objective the following companies were to pass through to the second line.
 This was to be supported by the divisional artillery brigades and the 119th Army Field Artillery with rolling barrages and the 10th Garrison Artillery as counter battery and interdiction.
 The advance was briefly held up by machine gun nests, and harassing fire from across the Scheldt, but the first objective was reached by 06:40.
-Bridges over Scheldt at Rugge were saved from demolition by the an N.C.O. of a Tunnelling Company.
+Bridges over Scheldt at Rugge were saved from demolition by an N.C.O. of a Tunnelling Company.
 The advance resumed at 08:45, the Germans use of tracer rounds only enabling the firing position to be easily found.
 The second objective was reached at 09:55.
 The Germans were seen to be retreating and at 12:10, the division was ordered to exploit its success and push on another 1000 yd, this was reached by the brigade at 14:30.
 For a total of 428 casualties the advance had captured 276 prisoners, and material including 80 machine guns, two motor ambulances including wounded and messenger dogs.